TriNav’s PEDD approach significantly increases the T:N ratio,* which may result in better patient outcomes.1,2,4

 24%

-increase to T:N via PEDD
+increase in T:N via PEDD

 23%

-increase to tumor dose via PEDD
+increase in tumor dose via PEDD

 Study Design